jgamblin/NMapNetworkInventoryContainer/README.md

 # NMap Network Inventory Container

-Have you ever needed to provide NMap scan data in an easily understandable format?
-Have you noticed how hard it is to do?
+Have you ever wanted up-to-date NMap scan data in an easily understandable format?
+Have you noticed how hard it is to get that?
 So did I!

-So I hacked together a docker container to continually scan (Every 2 Hours) your network and display the findings cleanly using Debian, [Namp Grepable Output](https://nmap.org/book/output-formats-grepable-output.html), A bash script to convert it to a CSV and some [D3.js code](https://d3js.org/).
+So I hacked together a docker container to continually scan (about every 2 Hours) your network and display the findings cleanly using Debian, [Namp Grepable Output](https://nmap.org/book/output-formats-grepable-output.html), A bash script to convert it to a CSV and some [D3.js code](https://d3js.org/).

 ## Build and Run Instructions